 Warning to all bibliophiles: leave yourself lots of browsing time.

 Fall Event: The Château de Chantilly hosts the Chantilly Flower Show every year.
-In 2023, it takes place on the 12,13, and 14th of May.
+In 2024, it takes place on May 17 – 19.
 Heading to Paris in the spring?
 Or specifically in the month of May?
 Add this to your itinerary.

 Paris in the fall is another perfect time to visit the Domain of Chantilly.